Jennifer Dawn

 How to Create an Oracle Deck From Scratch (Even If You’ve Never Designed Cards Before)

-This is the same foundational process used by modern witches, spiritual entrepreneurs, and creators who want their decks to feel meaningful, cohesive, and aligned rather than random or overwhelming.
+This is the same grounded process used by modern witches, spiritual creators, and intuitive entrepreneurs who want their decks to feel intentional, cohesive, and resonant rather than random or unfinished.

 Start With the Purpose of Your Oracle Deck